Bootstrap Seasonal Unit Root Test under Periodic Variation: Simulation

 \subsubsection{Seasonal iid bootstrap augmented HEGY test}

-To improve the empirical performance of seasonal iid bootstrap algorithm (Algorithm \ref{seasonal iid bootstrap}), we select stepwise, truncate the coefficient estimators, and use \eqref{algor} when testing roots at 1 or $-1$.
+To improve the empirical performance of seasonal iid bootstrap algorithm (Algorithm \ref{seasonal iid bootstrap}), we select stepwise, truncate the coefficient estimators, and apply \eqref{algor} when testing roots at 1 or $-1$.
 Firstly, a stepwise selection procedure is applied to the regression in step 2 of Algorithm \ref{seasonal iid bootstrap}.
-To begin with, we choose a maximum lag $k_{max}$. $k_{max}$ may be chosen by AIC, BIC, or modified information criterion (for further discussions, see del Barrio Castro, Osborn, and Taylor, 2016).
+To begin with, we choose a maximal order of lag $k_{max}$. $k_{max}$ may be chosen by AIC, BIC, or modified information criterion by \cite{ng2001} (for further discussions, see \cite{del2016performance}).
 In our simulation we fix $k_{max}=4$ for simplicity.
-Afterward, we apply a stepwise selection with Variance Inflating Factor (VIF) criterion to solve the multicollinearity between the regressors.
+Afterward, we apply a backward stepwise selection with Variance Inflating Factor (VIF) criterion to solve the multicollinearity between the regressors.
 In this selection, we locate the regressor with the largest VIF, remove this regressor from the regression if its VIF is larger than 10, and rerun the regression.
-Then we implement another stepwise selection on lags $(1-L^{4})Y_{4t+s-i}$, $i=1,2,...,k$, by iteratively removing lags of which the absolute values of the t-statistics are smaller than 1.65 (see also Burridge and Taylor, 2004).
+Then we implement another stepwise selection on lags $(1-L^{4})Y_{4t+s-i}$, $i=1,2,\dots,k$, by iteratively removing lags of which the absolute values of the t-statistics are smaller than 1.65; see also \cite{burridge2004bootstrapping}.
 Then the estimated coefficients of the deleted regressors are set to be zero, while the estimated coefficients of the remaining regressors are recorded and used in step 2 and 4.
-The stepwise selection of the lags based on their t-statistics is also applied to step 1 and 5.
+The backward stepwise selection of the lags based on their t-statistics is also applied to step 1 and 5.